bogdando/traas/README.md

   [RDO cloud doc](https://docs.google.com/document/d/1bFEayAH7Mqi7zn7fpdMS3Zc-plOOnqoGqh7cDNjLxB8/edit#heading=h.2wr6dc75ub5y).
   Name it to match the example `templates/example-environments/rdo-cloud-oooq-env.yaml` file and/or modify the latter as needed, see the steps below.
-Note that the overcloud cluster network will be isolated, unrouted, without ports security and DHCP or router connections created.
+Note that the cluster network will be isolated and unrouted.

 > **note**
 >